Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 20.25.24 UTC
+- WIB: Sabtu, 13 September 2025 21.21.18 UTC
-- WITA: Sabtu, 13 September 2025 21.25.24 UTC
+- WITA: Sabtu, 13 September 2025 22.21.18 UTC
-- WIT: Sabtu, 13 September 2025 22.25.24 UTC
+- WIT: Sabtu, 13 September 2025 23.21.18 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: success
+Kategori: technology